Do you want to install and set up All in One SEO for WordPress?

 Simply go to All in One SEO » SEO Analysis page and switch to the ‘Analyze Competitor Site’ tab.
 From here, enter the URL of your competitor’s website to generate an analysis report.

 AIOSEO will generate an SEO analysis report with your competitor.
-Below the score, you will get detailed report on different SEO checks, top keywords, critical issues, performance, and security analysis.
+Below the score, you will get a detailed report on different SEO checks, top keywords, critical issues, performance, and security analysis.

 You can compare this report with your own report and see if there is something that they are doing, that you can implement and improve upon.